Eden-PHP/Core/docs/instantiation.md

 # Instantiating Classes

-In Eden, there are many ways to instantiate a class because one of Eden's methodologies is that Eden does not tell you how to build an application.
+In *Eden*, there are many ways to instantiate a class because one of *Eden's* methodologies is that *Eden* does not tell you how to build an application.
 Eden simply provides tools for you to build it faster.
 First off any class ie. `class Sample\Class {}` can be called as in `Figure 1`.

 **Figure 1.
 Standard Instantiation**